corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/writing-a-cordapp.md

 * `TemplateContract`
 * `TemplateState`

-These are definitions for classes that we expect to send over the network.
+These are definitions for classes that you expect to send over the network.
 They will be compiled into their own CorDapp.